 - Identify the main one or two reasons you’re doing this drinking water challenge.
 Some reasons include a happier mood, more energy, better skin, fewer headaches, to be healthier, and to save money.

 - Download the free DailyWater app, which you can use to mark how much water you’ve drank and get reminders throughout the day to keep drinking.
+Or buy a reusable water bottle to more easily keep tabs on how many times you’re filling it up during a day.

 - Publicly commit to this challenge by: telling your friends or parents, sharing this link with a comment that says you’re doing it, or directly commenting on this post below.
 Social pressure will help you complete this challenge.